Full Form of UIDAI – Unique Identification Authority of India

 - In June 2014, UIDAI had introduced Aadhaar based biometric attendance systems at government offices.

 UIDAI has achieved to give a unique identity to the residents of India by way of issuing Aadhaar Cards.
 The identity can also be authenticated by using the UIDAI portal.
-Also, one does not need to visit the Aadhaar centres in case the ID cards are lost since the same can be downloaded from the UIDAI website itself.
+Also, one does not need to visit the Aadhaar centers in case the ID cards are lost since the same can be downloaded from the UIDAI website itself.